12 Best Things To Do in Southwest Harbor

 Meet master carver Steven Valleau at Wendell Gilley Museum

 A master plumber turned master carver, Wendell Gilley was a Southwest Harbor native who hand carved over 10,000 sculptures of wild birds.
 More than 300 of Wendell’s carvings are on display at the museum that honors his memory where Artist in Residence Steven Valleau has been carrying on Wendell’s legacy since 1985.
-A carving class with Steven is the ultimate rainy day activity but a visit to the Wendell Gilley Museum is a treat in any weather.
+A visit to the gallery is the ultimate rainy day activity and a treat in any weather.

 Book a spa treatment at Botanica

 Southwest Harbor is even more relaxing after the service of your choice from the skilled staff at Botanica Spa.
 Whether you opt for a rejuvenating massage or an invigorating skin treatment, you’re sure to leave looking and feeling better than you did when you arrived.

 Take a sailing lesson at Mansell Boat Rentals